Pneumonia - Prevention

 of viruses and bacteria that may cause pneumonia.

-pneumococcal conjugate vaccine (PCV)(What is a PDF document?).
-The vaccine for older adults (age 65 or older), people who smoke, and people who have
+Children get the pneumococcal conjugate vaccine (PCV)(What is a PDF document?) as a routine vaccination.
+Older adults (age 65 or older), people who smoke, and people who have

 The pneumococcal vaccine may not prevent pneumonia.
 But it can prevent some of the serious complications of pneumonia, such as